Goecha La Trek – A Journey into Himalayan Grandeur

 Why Choose the Goecha La Trek?

-• The closest sunrise view of Mt.
-Kanchenjunga from India
+- Closest and most stunning sunrise view of Mount Kanchenjunga from India

-• Ideal for trekkers wanting a true Himalayan expedition
+- Perfect for trekkers seeking a true Himalayan expedition

 Goechala Trek Complete Guide